mikkellars/Obstacle-Avoidance-with-ICO/README.md

 This repository contains the code for the 5 ETCS course Project in Artificial Intelligence.

+Programming a robot the traditional way to solve problems is a difficult task.
+Making the robot learn to solve a problems is a more robust way as the robot can adapt to its environment.
+In this project, a system for avoiding obstacle and following a target for differential drive mobile robot is developed.
+The system is based on input correlation learning which is an unsupervised machine learning method, making the system capable of learning its environment it is deployed in.
+The system was deployed on a small differential drive mobile robot containing a mono camera, a Raspberry Pi 4, a Matrix Voice and an Edge TPU.

+The mobile robot learned to navigate in a indoor environment at the Technical Faculty at Southern University of Denmark, here it was able to locate a person, i.e. a target, by the use of computer vision.
+Furthermore, it learned to avoid static obstacles and drive around them in a smoothly manner.

+This project shows, how a simple system can learn to smoothly navigate in an indoor environment.
+The system could be used create a more interaction trash disposal option, thus, instead of having a static trashcan a mobile robot with a trashcan could be setup.
+Further applications could also be added, e.g. a robot arm to collect forgotten trash.

 ## Obstacle avoidance

 | Iteration 1 | Iteration 2 | Iteration 3 |